BombLoL/Zypher-Infinite/README.md

 # Zypher-Infinite
 Zypher is a roblox mod menu(for pc, need executor), most of the hacks works, thank you to NeverUnplay2 for helping us.
 # Info About Us
-We are MorePlaceToHax, you can check us out!
+We are HappyModder, you can check us out!
 Youtube: [Youtube](https://www.youtube.com/channel/UCkReo_AN4Uh-gAKtFV6T9-Q)
 Discord: [Discord](https://discord.gg/invite/Np2N7uRZtz)
 # Support